pypeaday/ansible-playbooks/README.md

 - Docker installation requires root privileges
 - Some roles (like development) are opt-in and need to be explicitly enabled
 - The bootstrap script installs all necessary dependencies
-- Neovim is installed via Homebrew to ensure consistency across systems and containers
+- Neovim is installed from the official GitHub releases tarball into `/usr/local` to ensure consistency across systems and containers